The Only Organic Formula Made Without Lactose

 Organic LactoReliefTM Formula

 New name, but same great formula!
-Baby's Only Organic® LactoReliefTM is the ONLY organic milk-based formula that is intended for babies who are lactose intolerant and offers an alternative to parents who wish to avoid soy protein in their baby's diet.†
+Baby's Only Organic® LactoReliefTM Toddler Formula is the ONLY organic milk-based formula that is intended for those lactose intolerant and offers an alternative to parents who wish to avoid soy protein .†

 Lactose intolerance occurs when the enzyme, lactase, is depleted and unable to digest milk sugar (lactose).
 This results in stomach cramps, nausea, bloating, gassiness and diarrhea.
 Lactose intolerance can also occur after an illness where diarrhea occurs or is caused by a genetic disorder.